hashicorp/vault/website/source/docs/configuration/storage/postgresql.html.md

 - `lock_table` `(string: "vault_lock")` – Specifies the name of the table to use
   for high availability locks.
 Like `table`, this table must already exist.

+- `lock_ttl (string: "10s")` - Specify the duration of the leader's lease.
+Once
+   the leader has acquired the lock, it will refresh its lock halfway through its lease.
+The first time the leader fails to renew its lease it will attempt every `poll_interval` until either successful or it loses its lease.

+- `poll_interval (string: "1s")` - Specify how often clients should poll for the
+   lock.

+- `lock_schema (string: "")` - Specify the schema name to use.
+If specified the `lock_schema` is used to provide the fully-qualified name of the `lock_table` and bypass looking for the table using the connection's [`search_path`](https://www.postgresql.org/docs/current/static/ddl-schemas.html#DDL-SCHEMAS-PATH).

 ## `postgresql` Examples